atilafassina/quantum/README.md

-# Tauri + Solid + Typescript + TailwindCSS
+# SolidJS Tailwind Tauri

-This template should help get you started developing with Tauri, Solid and Typescript in Vite.
+This template should help get you started developing with Tauri + Solid + Typescript + TailwindCSS.

 ## Cloning it 🐑